davidwmartin/dwm_anim/readme.md

 		- more complex movements like "bounce", "continuous rain", etc
 	- oscillating (have some predefined movement paths?)
 * particle helper? easily generate an indefinite number of the above

-## Project Ideas

-* connected-particles lightning storm
-	- use particle-connections.js script, but instead of always present connections trigger them on a mouse click, or at random times and coordinates, and watch the connections spread out like a web of electricity.
-* photo work
-	- manipulate shapes over image BG, style via css image filters, do trippy ish.
-		- tunnel.psd (caitlin's neighborhood) -- animate triangles, changing sizes
-		- trees-have-eyes.psd (mesa peak) -- squares generating out in swarms like leaves
-* abstract laser-soundwaves -- oscillate y value on amplitude of sound source or something, x by time